-HEAD is on a tag, like mine in this case, it shows the last tag without any additional meta information.
-That's not helpful. 🙈
+HEAD is on a tagged commit, like mine in this case, it shows the last tag without any additional meta information.
+This example is not helpful. 🙈

-I checked out a previous commit to see more and ran
+I moved on, and I checked out a previous commit to find out more.
+After running

-v1.0.0-epsilon is the next reachable tag and the output "encodes" other facts, too.
-The tag name is followed by the number of commits on top of the tag plus the commit hash of the current commit prefixed with
+v1.0.0-epsilon is the next reachable tag.
+The result also includes the number of commits on top of the found tag and the commit hash of the current commit.
+The commit hash is prefixed with

--g (this is used to describe that we're dealing with git here).
+g is used to describe that we're dealing with git).

 v1.0.0-epsilon-2-g46b7ebb | || | \___ ____/ \ \----------- commit hash most \ of the current commit recent commits tag on top

 If you don't want to manually check out a particular commit to find the previous tag from there, you can also pass a commit hash argument to find the next release tag from that moment in time.

-Reading the documention, I also found out that you can get all the commits between two other commits by doing
+Reading the documentation, I also found out that you can get all the commits between two other commits by doing

 git log hash1..hash2.
 Another thing I didn't know! 🎉